Jordan Hunter (basketball, born 1990)

-Jordan Hunter (born 20 August 1990) is a professional basketball player from New Zealand.
+Jordan Taiana Hunter (born 20 August 1990) is a professional basketball player from New Zealand.
 She played for the Adelaide Lightning in the WNBL in 2016–17.

 Career

 College

 In 2010, Hunter began her college career at Crowder College in Neosho, Missouri for the Roughriders.
 Strong showings earned her a transfer to Southeast Missouri State University in Cape Girardeau, Missouri to play for the Redhawks.

 WNBL

 Hunter played for the Adelaide Lightning in the 2016–17 WNBL season.

+NBL1

+In 2025, Hunter helped the Woodville Warriors win the NBL1 Central championship.

 National team

 Hunter is a long time representative of the New Zealand national team.
 She made her debut for the Tall Ferns at the 2011 FIBA Oceania Championship.